Roll20/roll20-character-sheets/Godbound/README.md

 - v2.3.0
   - Minor
+    - Description fields for words, gifts, miracles, and artifacts changed to auto-expand
     - Small adjustment to project layout
     - Correction for styling of two  fieldset "add" buttons
 - v2.2.0